 The free event was part of Dominican’s “Stand Up.
 Sit Down.
 Speak Out” campaign during First Amendment Week, March 12-16.
-The campaign, that featured events designed to highlight free expression in public life, including journalism, politics, religion, art, music, film, and comedy, is co-sponsored by Dominican’s Department of Communication and Media Studies and the Department of Political Science.
+The campaign, that featured events designed to highlight free expression in public life, including journalism, politics, religion, art, music, film, and comedy, is co-sponsored by Dominican's Department of Communications and Media Studies and the Department of Political Science.

 Dominican is one of six colleges nationwide recently awarded a $5,000 grant by the 1 for All program to support efforts to raise awareness of the First Amendment and the fundamental freedoms it protects.

 1 for All and its campus effort, The Liberty Tree Initiative, were founded in partnership with the American Society of News Editors, the Knight Foundation, the McCormick Foundation, the First Amendment Center, and the Newseum.

 Other universities awarded a grant include North Georgia College & State University, the University of Memphis, the University of Minnesota, the University of Missouri, and Wilbur Wright College, one of the City Colleges of Chicago.